Wavesonics/SymSpellKt/README.md

 ![badge-ios] ![badge-ios-sim]

 _This is a Kotlin Multiplatform implementation of the [symspell](https://github.com/wolfgarbe/symspell) fuzzy search algorithm.
-It has been ported from [Java implementation](https://github.com/MighTguY/customized-symspell/) of symspell._
+It has been ported from this [Java implementation](https://github.com/MighTguY/customized-symspell/) of symspell._

 ## Dependency

-`implementation("com.darkrockstudios:symspellkt:1..0")`
+`implementation("com.darkrockstudios:symspellkt:1.1.0")`

 ## Sample